hazelcast/hazelcast-packaging/README.md

 ### A note about the provided `hazelcast.xml`

-The provided `hazelcast.xml` configuration file will be used as a template configuration file.
+The provided `hazelcast.xml` configuration file is used as a template configuration file.
-It contains variables such as `${network.port}` that will be resolved at runtime with values provided through options such as `--port`.
+It contains variables such as `${network.port}` that will be resolved at runtime with values provided through special options such as `--port`.

-As such, we recommend that you don't edit that file directly, but make a copy of it for specifying custom configurations.
-You may want to replace all the above-mentioned variables with specific values.
+As such, we don't recommend that you edit the file directly.
+You may want to create a copy of it for specifying custom configurations, then use `hazelcast-member start -c <file>` to use the new file.

+In that case, you may either replace the above-mentioned variables with specific values, or – if you want to provide a value for a specific variable – you can use the `-J` option followed by `-D` in order to set a system property, e.g., `-J -Dnetwork.port=8000`.

-Run `hazelcast-member help start` to display the available options.
+Run `hazelcast-member help start` to display all the available options.

 ### READMEs